 There is also another type of Review process:

 Many journals have adopted even open peer review.
 In this model, the author's and reviewers' identities are known to each other.

 We generally follow Double blind peer review process, in which both the authors and the editors who are going to review the papers submitted and approve for publication are unaware of each other’s identity.
-In this Process the Managing Director of the journal assigns the articles, received from the researchers to the Reviewers along with an Electronic review form, in which the Reviewers are initially supposed to check the topic of the manuscript whether fits to the scope of the journal or not then, they need to fill the form of a questionnaire and at the end they will provide their comments or any suggestions/edits in the paper (if required) (sometimes may ask for the results that they have got with proofs) to approve the manuscript for publication in the journal.
+In this Process the Managing Director of the journal assigns the articles, received from the researchers to the Reviewers along with an Electronic review form, in which the Reviewers are initially supposed to check the scope of the manuscript whether fits to the journal or not then, they need to fill the form of a questionnaire and at the end they will provide their comments or any suggestions/edits in the paper (if required) (sometimes may ask for the results that they have got with proofs) to approve the manuscript for publication in the journal.
 This forms the basis for deciding whether the work should be accepted, considered acceptable with revisions, or rejected.
-Online Submissions with serious failings will be rejected, though they can be re-submitted once they have been thoroughly revised.
+Submissions with serious failings will be rejected, though they can be re-submitted once they have been thoroughly revised.

 If a work is rejected, this does not necessarily mean it is of poor quality.
 A paper may also be rejected because it doesn't fall within the journal's area of specialization or because it doesn't meet the high standards of novelty and originality required by the journal in question.

 The journal will publish the paper if the reviewer suggests only minor edits but before that the author is asked to make those corrections.

 For detailed view of the Double blind peer review process, that we follow click here